 Quizzes are activities based on assigned readings and lecture material; they are designed to help you evaluate how well you have understood the reading and/or the lecture.
-Quizzes will become available on Canvas every Wednesday at 13:30 and you will have 24-hours to answer them before they are due at 13:30 on Thursdays.
+Quizzes will become available on Canvas every Wednesday at 15:00 and you will have 24-hours to answer them before they are due at 15:00 on Thursdays.
 Each quiz is worth 10 points and there will be 12 quizzes in total.
 All quizzes are open-book and open-notes but no collaboration between students is permitted.
 Once you begin the quiz, you will have a limited amount of time to complete it (normally 20 minutes), so you should prepare as if you were taking an in-class quiz.

-Students will be allowed \underline{two} attempts to complete each quiz.
-I will drop the lowest quiz grade from students' final grade.
+Students will be allowed two attempts to complete each quiz, and your highest grade will be recorded.
+Your lowest quiz grade among all 12 quizzes will be dropped when calculating your final grade.